 When considered together, these documents address all aspects of quality and safety related to radiation treatment delivery.
-All CPQR documents are considered living documents and are reviewed and revised at regular intervals by CPQR to maintain relevance in the Canadian radiation treatment environment.
+All CPQR documents are considered living documents and are reviewed and revised at regular intervals by the CPQR to maintain relevance in the Canadian radiation treatment environment.

-Ownership of CPQR documents resides jointly with the national professional organizations involved in the delivery of radiation treatment in Canada - CARO, COMP, CAMRT and CPAC.
-Enquiries regarding this document should be addressed to CPQR, c/o EDG Consulting, 68 Ironstone Drive, Red Deer, Alberta, T4R 0C1, or via email to administration@cpqr.ca.
+Ownership of the CPQR documents resides jointly with the national professional organizations involved in the delivery of radiation treatment in Canada - CARO, COMP, CAMRT and CPAC.
+All documents can be accessed online at www.cpqr.ca.